NCEMS/energetic-origins-of-PPI-connectivity/README.md

 ##### Using `gocommands` to get data from the CyVerse Data Store

-Visit this page and follow the installation instructions for your system.
-Once installed, you should have the executable `gocmd` in folder where you ran the installation command.
+Visit [this page](https://learning.cyverse.org/ds/gocommands/installation) and follow the installation instructions for your system.
+Once installed, you should have the executable `gocmd` in the folder where you ran the installation command.
-Once you have `gocmd` available in your system, you can download data from CyVerse like so:
+With `gocmd` available in your system, you can download data from CyVerse like so:

 `gocmd get --progress /iplant/home/shared/NCEMS/working-groups/energetic-origins/additional-data/6-Rosetta-scoring/scores 6-Rosetta-scoring/processed-data/scores`